jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 ## Linear Regression
 TL;DR: with a batch of data, find the trend, use the trend to predict, this is linear regression analysis.

-> For example: 10,000 of data in relationship between advertising budget and sales revenue.
+> For example: 10,000 pieces of data showing the relationship between advertising budget and sales revenue.

 The essence of regression analysis is model building and inference(or prediction).
-Take above example, model can tell us what effect it has on revenue for every dollar increase in advertising.
+Take above example, the model can tell us what effect it has on revenue for every dollar increase in advertising.
 I will use the simplest linear regression to explain.

 > In order for the model to work properly, we will assume there is some kind of linear relationship between advertising budget and revenue.
 > Which means, if you spend more money on advertising, revenue will roughly increases.(Not exactly correct, but we assume this trend works)
-> Besides, we also assume each data point is independent(the sales revenue would not be effected by previous weeks), and model's predict error would not get bigger or smaller based on advertising budget.
+> Besides, we also assume each data point is independent(the sales revenue would not be effected by previous weeks), and model's prediction error would not get bigger or smaller based on advertising budget.
 >
-> These assumptions helps us to use simple way to learn how a effective model works.
+> These assumptions help us to use a simple way to learn how an effective model works.
 > Of course, reality work would not always follow these assumptions, but we can understand the foundations of a model.

 ## How to build model